-Section Analysis Strategy Using the services of Mercer, LGPS Central assesses the extent to which the Fund's risk and return characteristics could come to be affected by a set of plausible climate scenarios.
+Section Analysis Governance The purpose of this section is to identify areas in which the Fund's governance and policies can further embed and normalise the management of climate risk.
+We provide a review of the Fund's documentation from the perspective of climate strategy setting and issue recommendations on how the Fund could improve its governance of climate-related risk.
+Strategy Using the services of Mercer, LGPSC assesses the extent to which the Fund's risk and return characteristics could come to be affected by a set of plausible climate scenarios.
 This includes an estimation of the annual climate-related impact on returns (at fund and asset-class level), and climate stress tests (to explore the potential impact of a sudden climate-related price movement).
-Risk Management Based on the report findings LGPS Central provides a Climate Stewardship Plan which identifies the areas in which stewardship techniques could be leveraged to further understand and manage climate-related risks within the portfolio.
-The plan includes plans to engage both individual companies and fund managers.
-Metrics & Targets LGPS Central conducts a bottom-up carbon risk metrics analysis at the company and portfolio level.
+Risk Management Based on the report findings LGPSC provides a Climate Stewardship Plan which identifies the areas in which stewardship techniques could be leveraged to further understand and manage climate-related risks within the portfolio.
+The Plan includes plans to engage both individual companies and fund managers.
+Metrics & Targets LGPSC conducts a bottom-up carbon risk metrics analysis at the company and portfolio level.
 For the most part, four types of carbon risk metric are utilised: portfolio carbon footprint, fossil fuel exposure, weight in clean technology and climate risk management (via the Transition Pathway Initiative).

-- 8.24 As per our reporting against Principle 1, we consider this Climate Risk Monitoring project a critical stepping-stone in the Fund's ongoing management of climate risk and a direct way of translating our investment beliefs on climate change into action. - 8.25 LGPS Central will provide bespoke CRRs to our Fund on an annual basis.
-Future iterations of the report will show progress against the baseline of data collected in the first year.
-The upcoming 2021 reports will explore 1) how the results have changed in the past year 2) what recommendations have been achieved and 3) how our Partner Funds can continue to develop in this space.
-In our reporting against Principle 5 (see p18 above), we detail climate reporting and metrics that are under consideration going forward and will be exploring ways in which climate risk can be analysed in alternative asset classes
+- 8.29 As per our reporting against Principle 1, we consider this Climate Risk Monitoring project a critical stepping-stone in the Fund's ongoing management of climate risk and a direct way of translating our investment beliefs on climate change into action. - 8.30 LGPSC have provided the Fund a bespoke CRRs on an annual basis for the past 2 years.
+Future iterations of the report will show progress against the baseline of data collected in the first 2 years.
+The 2021 report explored 1) how the results have changed in the past year 2) what recommendations have been achieved and 3) how our Partner Funds can continue to develop in this space.
+In our reporting against Principle 5 above, we detail climate reporting and metrics that are under consideration going forward and will be exploring ways in which climate risk can be analysed in alternative asset classes